databio/geniml/gitk/bedspace/README.md

-# bedembed
+# BEDSpace

-Uses the StarSpace method to embed the bed files and the realted meta data.
+Uses the StarSpace method to embed the bed files and the meta data.

 The resulted embeddings are used in the following scenarios: